FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 * `reports.opa.enabled` - Boolean - set to `false` if you'd like to disable OPA
 * `reports.polaris.enabled` - Boolean - set to `false` if you'd like to disable Polaris
 * `reports.trivy.enabled` - Boolean - set to `false` if you'd like to disable Trivy
+* `reports.tfsec.enabled` - Boolean - set to `false` if you'd like to disable tfsec Terraform file scanning
 * `reports.trivy.skipManifests` - Boolean - set to `true` if you don't want to scan images discovered in YAML files and Helm charts

 ## Troubleshooting Insights CI